voronaam/jstrings/README.md

 ## Why compute entropy?

-The use case it to pipe output to `sort -nr | head` and examine the highest-entropy strings in the jar file one is about to publish.
+The use case is to pipe output to `sort -nr | head` and examine the highest-entropy strings in the jar file one is about to publish.
 This is to discover accientally included resources such as valid credentials from the test classes or pre-prod environments.